 Qasim Virjee 5:41

 that Krueger?
 Krueger?
-Yeah, right.
-Yeah.
-So that’s my friend’s dad’s company.
-Gene Kruger.
-Okay, I went to McGill with Gene.
+Yeah, yeah.
+So that's my friend's dad's company.
+Jean Kruger.
+Okay, I went to McGill with Jean.

 Oh, wow.
 Okay, so, Joseph.
-Yeah.
-I had that pleasure of spending some time with Joseph.
-It’s funny.
-I didn’t I didn’t know that.
-From,
+Yeah, great guy.
+I had this pleasure of spending some time with Joseph.
+It's funny.
+I didn't I didn't know that.
+From

 Qasim Virjee 6:02